Skip to main content

 )

-Flattening the schema makes it easier to see how deep it goes, how many definitions are involved, and where complexity is accumulating — especially when schemas are composed from multiple nested models.
+Flattening the schema exposes how deep it goes, how many definitions are involved, and where complexity accumulates.
+This is especially useful when schemas are composed from multiple nested models.

 Takeaways